tstillwell/neows-wrapper/README.md

 ## NEO Objects ##

-Each function returns either a NEO object or a list of NEO objects.
+Each function above returns either a NEO object or a list of NEO objects.
 These objects represent Near Earth Objects and associated data available from the webservice.